onap/dcaegen2/platformdoc/docs/components/component-specification/cdap-specification.md

 NOTE: for CDAP, this section is very likely to change when DMD  is available.
-The _future_ vision, as per [DMaaP intentionally abstracted](/components/component-type-cdap.md#dmaap-abstraction) is that you would publish your data as a series of files on HDFS, and DMD will pick them up and send them to the appropriate DMaaP feeds or directly when needed.
+The _future_ vision is that you would publish your data as a series of files on HDFS, and DMD will pick them up and send them to the appropriate DMaaP feeds or directly when needed.

 ## Auxiliary Details